 With experience in leading large scale projects through all stages of design and delivery, major projects include the urban development of Pembury Circus for Peabody.
 Paul has worked across leisure, retail and office design.
 He has lectured on space planning and participated as a judge for the Leisure Property Awards.

-Leading on major University projects including a new integrated science and teaching building for the University of East Anglia and the award-winning retrofit of the Cockcroft Building for the University of Brighton.
+John has been an Associate Director of FBM for ten years leading on major University projects including a new integrated science and teaching building for the University of East Anglia and the award-winning retrofit of the Cockcroft Building for the University of Brighton.
 John specialises in the design of sustainable, low-energy buildings.
 He uses this knowledge to add value to education, residential and commercial sectors for both new builds and refurbishments.
 He is a qualified Passivhaus Designer and is also a Trustee for the Architects Benevolent Society.
+In June 2021 he stepped down from his full time post but continues to offer input as a consultant, specialising in sustainable building design.

 Managing major projects across the practice, John enjoys working at all stages of design and delivery processes from masterplanning to furniture design.
 He is a graduate of the RCA and projects at FBM Architects include the award winning building for the Museum of the Mind and Bethlem Gallery.